dougeby/IntuneDocs/intune/certificates-configure.md

 # required metadata

 title: Create certificates profile in Microsoft Intune - Azure | Microsoft Docs
-description: For your devices, add or create a certificate profile by configuring SCEP or PKCS certificate environment, export the public certificate, create the profile in the Azure portal, and then assign SCEP or PKCS to the certificate profiles in Microsoft InTune in the Azure portal
+description: For your devices, add or create a certificate profile by configuring SCEP or PKCS certificate environment, export the public certificate, create the profile in the Azure portal, and then assign SCEP or PKCS to the certificate profiles in Microsoft Intune in the Azure portal
 keywords:
 author: MandiOhlinger
 ms.author: mandia